Would a career in business suit me?

 Hours and travel in PR

 PR offices’ core hours are generally 9.00 am to 5.30 pm, but many positions involve early starts and late finishes, especially if campaign deadlines are approaching.
-If a crisis hits (eg a news stories that could potentially damage the reputation of your client) then you will probably need to work overtime to manage the situation.
+If a crisis hits (eg a news story that could potentially damage the reputation of your client) then you will probably need to work overtime to manage the situation.
 However, many PR teams offer flexible working and may allow you to work from home.

 You will often need to meet clients and the amount of travel you do in your job will depend on the size of the PR consultancy or in-house team.
 Smaller PR organisations often have local clients, but larger consultancies tend to have clients across the UK or overseas.
 However, you will generally know about meetings well in advance.

-Networking and attending events is a big part of PR, especially when you are starting you career, as you will need to build up your list of contacts.
+Networking and attending events is a big part of PR, especially when you are starting your career, as you will need to build up your list of contacts.
 This means that making weeknight commitments outside work may be difficult (eg tennis practice every Wednesday and Friday), as events are usually in the evening.
 Although networking usually happens after work, many PR professionals look at the events as a chance to socialise.
 As you progress through your career and build up contacts, you may attend fewer events.

 Would a PR career fit with my values?